junesirius/junesirius.github.io/_posts/Supernatural/2024-07-29-SPN-Im-sorry.md

 Sam squints at her, "'We'?
 Rowena, what didn't you tell us?"

-The witch reaches into her pocket and grabs her phone, dialing a number with simple press of a button, and she says only one word into the phone, "Fergus."
+The witch reaches into her pocket and grabs her phone, fast-dialing a number with simple press of a button, and she says only one word into the phone, "Fergus."

-Before the Winchesters can react, the demon in suit pops up in front of them, smiling, with a wave of hand, "Hello boys."
+Before the Winchesters can react, the demon in suit pops up in front of them, smiling a familiar devilish smile, with a wave of hand, "Hello boys."

 "Crowley!"
 Sam calls out in surprise.

-Dean says, staring down at the king of Hell, still standing in the middle of the steps towards the bunker exit, "How?
+Dean stares down at the king of Hell, still standing in the middle of the steps towards the bunker exit, bewildered, "How?
 We saw you die."

 "Thanks to mommy dear," Crowley makes an appreciated hand gesture pointing towards his dear mom, and gets a payback of grinning, "apparently kid's power is not the only thing that can reach the Empty and wake someone up, so can the full-strength magic.
 And let's say your angel buddy is not the only one who knows how to make a cosmic being so fed up that they'd just spew a dead one up."

 The corner of Sam's lip twitches upwards a little bit, though disappears equally fast given everything in his mind right now, he looks at Crowley and says sincerely, "Welcome back."

 "Why don't you want us know you're back?"
 Dean asks, and quickly cuts himself off, "You know what, doesn't matter.
 Cass is still dying.
-Where did you keep that mind hacking device?"
+Where do you keep that mind hacking device?"

-Crowley raises one eyebrow, "Why do I...?
+Crowley raises his eyebrows, "Why do I...?
 Are you kidding me?
 Exactly because something like this, you want my help, I give it to you, and a few more times later, you need my life to help, and I'll give it too.
 Honestly I don't want to die again, but apparently mommy dear still inevitably drags me back in to the game."

 "The device, Crowley."
 Dean repeats, tonelessly.

 "Fine, fine."
-Crowley disappears from the thin air.
+Crowley disappears in the thin air.

 "Why am I not surprised."
 Dean stares at the empty space where Crowley stands seconds ago.

 Rowena protests, "Those kinds of things need looking!
-It's like you look for last year's Christmas socks in the drawer.
+It's like you look for last year's Christmas socks in the lowest drawer.
 I always tell him to keep some catalogue."

-And that's when Crowley pops back up again, holding the mind hacker device in one hand.
+And that's when Crowley pops back up again, holding the mind hacking helmet in one hand.
 He looks down at the thing, so does Sam and Dean.
 There seems still to be some dark stains on the edge of the device, presumably angel blood.
 Sam looks away.

 "Don't say I never warned you, this thing is brutal."
-Crowley says, face dropped, obviously also not happy about the idea, "One of my proudest intervention back when I could enjoy torturing our feathered friends.
+Crowley says, face dropping, obviously also not happy about the idea, "One of my proudest intervention back when I could enjoy torturing our feathered friends.
 So this thing, it wouldn't be a pleasure."

 "Don't need pleasure, just need it work."
 Dean growls, reaching for it.